Eddyqqq/TBNet/README.md

   ```

 - [SeanNaren/warp-ctc](https://github.com/SeanNaren/warp-ctc) for ctc supervision.

-## Implementation
-## The implementation for TBNet is given in [./modules/criterions.py](https://github.com/hulianyuyy/Temporal-Lift-Pooling/blob/main/modules/tconv.py).
-You can choose to use TLP or max pooling or average pooling in line 77-79.

-## We notice that the kernel sizes of predictor and updater in lift pooling are set as 3 practically (which we wrongly report as 5 in the camera-ready version)

-## You can flexibly use TLP for other temporal tasks, e.g. action recogniton or video captioning.

 ## Data Preparation
 You can choose any one of following datasets to verify the effectiveness of TLP.